 Sex, Drugs, and Rock n’ Roll

 The 1980s brought Rock and Roll to the forefront of American culture.
 Rock stars who sported heavy tattoos inspired huge waves of fans looking to get ink themselves.
-If tattooing was just entering
+If tattooing was just entering mainstream in the 70s, the 80s is when it plunged in completely.

 The punk movement exploded into popularity as it encouraged its fans and participants to express their rebellion physically.
 Wild hair colors, piercings, and tattoos became big parts of self-expression.
 With the rise of plastic surgery, body modification no longer seemed so crazy.